Travis Jankowski Player Props: Rangers vs. Dodgers

-The Texas Rangers, including Travis Jankowski (.394 batting average in his past 10 games), battle starter Tony Gonsolin and the Los Angeles Dodgers at Globe Life Field, Friday at 8:05 PM ET.
+Travis Jankowski -- batting .382 in his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Bobby Miller on the hill, on July 22 at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rays.
+In his last game he had a hitless showing (0-for-2 with an RBI) against the Dodgers.

 Travis Jankowski Game Info & Props vs. the Dodgers